The Human Foreskin

 Understanding Complexity and Shape

-Far more than just a 'flap of skin', the foreskin is highly vascularized and innervated, serving several important biological functions including blood flow and sensation.
+Far more than just a 'flap of skin', the foreskin is highly vascularized and innervated, serving several biological functions including blood flow, protection, and sensation.
+The illustrations below pair each labelled structure with what it does.

 What does it do?